StevenGolovkine/FDApy/examples/data_analysis/README.rst

 Real data analysis
 ------------------

-Examples of analysis of real datasets.
+These examples illustrate the use of the package using real datasets.